YTFL/Sorter-Ranker/README.md

 ## Features Planned to be Added in the Future

 - Add support to take the input from a .txt or .csv file available on the machine directly
+- Export the comparison results to a .txt or .csv file
+- Export the comparison history to a .txt file

 ## Contributing